Nash Metropolitan: Series IV

 January 1959 saw the start of Metropolitan Series IV (NK4) production (Commencing with VIN E59048 on 12 January 1959).
 This major redesign saw the addition of an external decklid (previous models only allowed access to the trunk through the rear seatback), one-piece rear window, and vent windows.
 By this time, the engine had been upgraded by increasing the compression ratio from 7.2:1 to 8.3:1 (Commenced VIN E43116 — 15 October 1957), rated at 55 bhp (as used in the Austin A55 Cambridge).
 The additional features added 15 lb to the weight.
 Exterior color options were the same as for Series III.
 The interior used a diamond pattern for the seats, with white vinyl trim.
 The MSRP for Series IV models was $1,672.60 (hardtop) and $1,696.80 (convertible).

 Sales rose to 22,209 units in 1959, the Metropolitan's best-selling year, promoting it to second place behind Volkswagen in sales of cars imported to the U.S. American Motors' advertising made much of this ranking while not mentioning that the Volkswagen Beetle outsold the Metropolitan by 51/2 to 1.

 For the 1960 model year, American Motors prepared a Metropolitan convertible for the Easter Parade in New York City.
 Named the "Metropolitan Fifth Avenue", the car was finished with 15 hand-rubbed coats of pearl-pink lacquer outside and featured pink-and-white cowhide upholstery and pink fur carpeting.
 Rear fender sides had Fifth Avenue lettering while the front fenders featured triangular badges that combined American and British flags.
 The car was filled with large plush bunnies that were given away every hour.
 The Fifth Avenue was displayed on the 1960 auto show circuit and ultimately sold to an AMC dealer in Boston.
 Three other Metropolitan convertibles were prepared with unique region-inspired features by AMC's styling department: "Westerner", "Cape Cod", and the "Royal Runabout" a black-and-gold one-off built for and presented to Britain's Princess Margaret.

 Production ceased in April 1961 (final VIN — E95981, built 19 April 1961).
 Sales of the existing inventory continued until March 1962.

-A drawing attributed to Richard Arbib, dated 17 January 1956, shows a Metropolitan station wagon with additional fins and sharp edges.
-American Motors contemplated a station wagon version.
-Two prototypes were built and displayed at car shows, but the project was abandoned.
-One of the two prototypes has been restored and is on display at a Metropolitan restoration facility in North Hollywood, California.

 Approximately 95,000 Metropolitans were sold in the United States and Canada, making it one of the top-selling cars to be imported into those countries at the time, and its sales in 1959 helped to spur the introduction of the Big Three (General Motors, Ford, and Chrysler) new compact models.